WHEN WILL TRAINING FOR THE 2020/21 SEASON BEGIN?

 - No high-fives, handshakes. or hugs: As much as we want to physically connect, this is not a safe practice for anybody right now

-- Masks: Coaches and spectators should wear a mask before, during, and after practice.
-Players should wear a mask when not actively practicing.
+- Masks: Coaches, players and spectators should wear a mask before, during, and after all practices and games..